-Nevertheless, in the field of geophysics, the application of deep learning model is limited (Chen et al., 2014).
-The use of deep learning model to reduce the noise of geophysical signals has not been applied.
-Therefore, in this paper, the Secondary Field Signal Denoising Stacked Autoencoders (SFSDSA) is proposed to reduce noise, based on a deep neural network with SFS feature extraction.
-SFSDSA will maps the signal points affected by noise to the high probability points with geophysical

-15 inversion signal as reference according to the deep characteristics of the signal, so as to realize the signal denoising and reduce noise interference.
+Nevertheless, in the field of geophysics, the application of the deep learning model is limited (Chen et al., 2014).
+The use of the deep learning model to reduce the noise of geophysical signals has not been applied.
+Therefore, in this paper, the SFSDSA (secondary field signal denoising stacked autoencoders) model is proposed to reduce noise, based on a deep neural network with SFS feature extraction.
+SFSDSA will map the signal points affected by noise to the high-probability points with geophysical inversion signal as reference according to the deep characteristics of the signal, so as to realize the signal denoising and reduce noise interference.

-2 Related Work
+2 Related work

-Many works have bend done about the denosing of second field signal of transient electromagnetic method.
-Ji et al. proposed a method using wavelet threshold-exponential adaptive window width-fitting to denoise the second filed signal(Ji et al. 2016).

-- 20 According to this method, stationary white noise and non-stationary electromagnetic noise can be filtered using the wavelet threshold-exponential adaptive window width-fitting to denoise the second filed signal, Li et al.used stationary-wavelet to denoise the electromagnetic noise in grounded electrical-source airborne transient electromagnetic signal(Li et al. 2017).
+Many studies about the denoising of the second field signal of the transient electromagnetic method have been carried out.
+Ji et al. proposed a method using the wavelet threshold-exponential adaptive window width-fitting algorithm to denoise the second field signal (Ji et al., 2016).
+According to this method, stationary white noise and non-stationary electromagnetic noise can be filtered using the wavelet threshold-exponential adaptive window width-fitting algorithm to denoise the second field signal; Li et al. used the stationary-wavelet-based algorithm to denoise the electromagnetic noise in grounded electrical source airborne transient electromagnetic signal (Li et al., 2017).
 This denoising algorithm can remove the electromagnetic noise from the grounded electrical source airborne transient electromagnetic signal.
-Wang et al. used wavelet-based baseline drift correction method for grounded electrical source airborne transient - 25 electromagnetic signals, it can improve the signal-to-noise ratio(Wang et al. 2013).
-An exponential fitting-adaptive Kalman filter was uesed to remove mixed electromagnetic noises(Ji et al., 2017).
+Wang et al. used the wavelet-based baseline drift correction method for grounded electrical source airborne transient electromagnetic signals; it can improve the signal-to-noise ratio (Wang et al. 2013).
+An exponential fitting-adaptive Kalman filter was used to remove mixed electromagnetic noises (Ji et al., 2018).
 It consists of an exponential fitting procedure and an adaptive scalar Kalman filter.
 The adaptive scalar Kalman uses the exponential fitting results in the weighting coefficients calculation.

-The aforementioned kalman filter and wavelet transform are universal traditional filtering methods, which have their own defects.
+The aforementioned Kalman filter and wavelet transform are universal traditional filtering methods, which have their own defects.
 However, the SFS itself has distribution characteristics, and the distortion of the waveform generated by the noise causes deviation from the signal point of the distribution.

-The theoretical research indicates that (Bengio et al., 2007)the incomplete representation of autoencoders will be forced to capture the most prominent features of the training data and the high order feature of data is extracted, so autoencoders can be applied to the feature extraction and abstract representation of SFS.
-Theoretical research also shows that (Vincent et al., 2008)).
-Denoising Autoencoders (DAE) can map the damaged data points to the estimated high probability points according to the data characteristics, to achieve the target of repairing the damaged data.
-Therefore, DAE can be appplied to map the SFS data points that will be disturbed by noise to the estimated high probability points, to achieve the purpose of SFS noise

-5 reduction.Studies have found (Vincent et al., 2010)the stacked DAEs (SDAE) have a strong feature extraction capability, and can improve the effect of feature extraction and enhance the ability of calibrating the deviation points disturbed by noise.
-SDAE is also commonly used in the compression encoding of the pre-processing height of complex images (Ali et al., 2017).
+Theoretical research (Bengio et al., 2007) indicates that the incomplete representation of autoencoders will be forced to capture the most prominent features of the training data and the high-order feature of data is extracted, so autoencoders can be applied to the feature extraction and abstract representation of the SFS.
+Theoretical research (Vincent et al., 2008) also shows that denoising autoencoders can map the damaged data points to the estimated high-probability points according to the data characteristics, to achieve the target of repairing the damaged data.
+Therefore, DAEs can be applied to map the SFS data points that will be disturbed by noise to the estimated high-probability points, to achieve the purpose of SFS noise reduction.
+Studies have found (Vincent et al., 2010) the stacked DAEs (SDAEs) have a strong feature extraction capability and can improve the effect of feature extraction and enhance the ability of calibrating the deviation points disturbed by noise.
+SDAEs are also commonly used in the compression encoding of the preprocessing height of complex images (Ali et al., 2017).